MOBILE BAY AUDUBON SOCIETY CONSTITUTION AND BY LAWS REVISED MARCH 2020

-BY-LAWS *Article I Membership
+Article I: Membership

 Section 6.
 Should renewal of membership dues not be paid within six months after the time they are payable, a member so in default shall forthwith be dropped from the rolls.

-Article II *Meetings
+Article II: Meetings

-Article III Board of Directors
+Article III: Board of Directors

 Section 1.
 The control and conduct of business of the Mobile Bay Audubon Society shall be vested in a Board of Directors, not to exceed fifteen (15) in number.
 The Board shall determine the policies of the Society.
-The Board shall include officers and at least five (5) other persons, all of whom shall be members in good standing.
-All Directors shall be elected annually by a majority vote of the members present or by proxy at the annual members’ meeting, including adjournments thereof, with the following exceptions.
-The immediate past-President shall be a member of the Board of Directors for two years following his term of office.
-Vacancies occurring during the year may be temporarily filled by the Board until the annual members’ meeting.
+The Board shall include officers and at least three other directors-at-large, all of whom shall be members in good standing.
+All Directors shall be elected bi-annually by a majority vote of the members present or by proxy at the Annual Meeting, including adjournments thereof, with the following exceptions: (a)The immediate past-President shall be a director-at-large of the Board of Directors for two years following their term of office. (b)Vacancies occurring during the year may be temporarily filled by the Board until the Annual Meeting.

 Section 3.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business at any Directors’ meeting.
 Motions shall be carried by a majority of those present.
 Any Board member who misses three consecutive Board Meetings may be voted off the Board by a majority vote of the remaining Directors.

 Section 4.
 Special meetings may be called by the President or by any three (3) members of the Board, and at such special meetings any business may be transacted which might be transacted at any regular meeting of the Board.
 Notice of any special meeting shall be given each member of the Board and shall, so far as practicable, contain a statement of the business to be transacted at the meeting.

-Article IV Officers
+Article IV: Officers

 Section 4.
 The Secretary shall keep a record of all proceedings of the Society, of the Board of Directors and of all meetings, conduct and preserve all correspondence relating to the Society and perform such other duties as the Board may direct.
 A permanent file shall be maintained by the Secretary and shall include the Constitution and By- Laws, the territorial agreement with the National Audubon Society, and any letters authorizing amendments to these documents.
-The Secretary’s duties shall also include the handing down of these basic documents to succeeding officers of the Society.
+The Secretary duties shall also include the handing down of these basic documents to succeeding officers of the Society.

-Article V Auditing Committee
+Article V: Auditing Committee

-Article VI Nominating Committee
+Article VI: Nominating Committee

 Section 1.
 The Board of Directors shall annually select, prior to March first, a Nominating Committee to consist of three members of the Society who are not members of the Board of Directors.
 The names of the members of such Nominating Committee shall then be made known to the members of the Society, and suggestions for nominations for the members of the Board of Directors and officers may be submitted to such committee by any member of the Society.
 Members of the Society, including Officers, may provide recommendations to the Nominating Committee or notify the Nominating Committee of their interest in being nominated.